Skip to content

-Egg Intolerance and allergy
+Egg Intolerance And Allergy

 If you have an egg intolerance, your body’s immune system may react to the protein present in either the egg whites, egg yolks or both.
 An egg intolerance is an IgG reaction, whereas an egg allergy is an IgE reaction.